michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 ## Understanding Trading Yield

 This blog post is not about valuing the SNX token.
-That said, some SNX valuation models use a conventional DCF analysis &#8722; based on growth assumptions in exchange volume and fees &#8722; to determine a fair value.
-There’s nothing technically wrong about this approach, but I think it misses a key point.
+That said, some SNX valuation models use a conventional DCF analysis &#8722; based on growth assumptions in exchange volume and fees &#8722; to determine a fair value...there’s nothing technically wrong about this approach, but I think it misses a key point.

 Take the simplified example below.
 At a $1.50 token price, the network liquidity is capped at $22.5 million.
-Over the course of the year, investors rack up 6% of capital in fees (20 trades at 0.3% per trade).
-SNX stakers earn a total 0.8% pre-debt trading yield on their holdings.
+Over the course of the year, investors rack up 6% of capital in fees.
+In this environment, SNX stakers earn a total 0.8% pre-debt trading yield on their holdings.

 At the beginning of year 2, demand for liquidity on the network grows by 2%.
 The price of sUSD briefly increases to $1.02, before investors bid up the value of SNX by 2% in order to print more liquidity.
 At the end of year 2, the token has appreciated by 2%, but the trading yield has stayed exactly the same.